 This research was supported by by the projects ECO2016-75805-R and TEC2015-69266-P from the Spanish Ministry of Economy and Competitiveness.
-We would like to thank the Editor and two anonymous referees for their useful comments and suggestions.
-We also wish to thank Johanna Garnitz and Klaus Wohlrabe at the Ifo Institute for Economic Research in Munich for providing us the data used in the study.
+We also wish to thank Johanna Garnitz and Klaus Wohlrabe at the IFO Institute for Economic Research in Munich for providing us the data used in the study.